 Minimalist locks and clever tricks work well during daylight hours, but the night can be a different story.
 Folks who aren’t bold enough to steal a bike or gear in broad daylight might be tempted by cover of darkness.

-I still don’t think it’s a major concern, but I have heard stories of people waking to attempted theft even in small towns, or finding items gone from their bags in rural areas.
+I still don’t think it’s a major concern, but I have heard stories of people waking to attempted theft or finding items gone from their bags even in rural areas.
 Here’s what I recommend.

 When staying in a motel, bring your bike inside overnight.
 Very rarely am I turned down when I ask to do this, but if I am, I’ll find another place to stay.
 The bike comes into my room, or in rare cases gets locked up in a secure garage or closet.

 - When wild camping in unpopulated places I don’t lock my bike at all.
 If I’m camped in a hidden spot in a national forest somewhere in the US, I likely have bigger problems than bike theft if a person randomly shows up in my campsite at night.

 - In an established campground I think the risk is quite low but I’ll still take basic precautions (see below).

 - Though not as common in the US, there are many parts of the world where seemingly empty places are actually full of people!
 Sudan, Kyrgyzstan, Laos, Ethiopia, India, the list goes on… In these places you may think you’re camped in the middle of nowhere but shouldn’t be surprised when a nomadic goat herder or gaggle of kids shows up outside your tent.
 In these places I take some of the below precautions to “keep honest people honest.”

 If there’s a chance your camp might be visited in the night, here are some precautions to take.
 Start with the top ones in most cases, and only use the bottom few if you feel the risk is higher.

 - In a place where petty theft is common, bring all bags and belongings inside tent or at least vestibule.